-Textile hemp: An ecological and comfortable revolution
+Textile hemp: An ecological and comfortable solution

 History and Origin

-Manufacturing process
+Manufacturing Process

 Properties and Benefits